circleci/circleci-docs/jekyll/_cci2/migrating-cloud-server.md

 ## Limitations

 - Currently the `macos` executor is not supported on Server.
-- Bitbucket is not supported on Server; GitHub and GitHub Enterprise is the only supported VCS.
+- Bitbucket is not supported on Server; GitHub/GitHub Enterprise is the only supported VCS.